mph-/lcapy/doc/discretetime.rst

 Discrete-frequency (k-domain) expressions
 =========================================

 Lcapy refers to discrete-frequency expressions as k-domain expressions.
-They are of class `kExpr` and can be created explicitly using the k-domain variable `n`.
+They are of class `DiscreteFourierDomainExpression` and can be created explicitly using the k-domain variable `n`.
 For example,

    >>> 2 * u(k) + delta(k - 1)
    2⋅u[k] + δ[k - 1]